Rushabh-Dharamshi/Rushabh_Dharamshi_Portfolio/Budget Tracker/README.md

 ## Note:

-This application is different from the one created during my LSEG internship Hackathon 2025.
+This project is my personal budget tracker and is distinct from the Budget Tracker application developed during my LSEG internship hackathon in 2025.